green-api/greenapi-integration-rocketchat/README.md

 ### 2. Register users in your workspace:

 ```
-/greenapi.register-user [rocket-chat-id] [rocket-chat-token]
+/greenapi.register-agent [rocket-chat-id] [rocket-chat-token]
 ```

 - `rocket-chat-id`: User's Rocket.Chat ID
 - `rocket-chat-token`: User's Rocket.Chat personal API token

+This command requires:

-This command requires the workspace to be registered first and the workspace command token to be set in app settings.
+- The workspace to be registered first
+- The workspace command token to be set in app settings
+- The user to have the livechat-agent role

 **For an agent to have an ability to answer in a WhatsApp chat, they must be registered through this command first.**